joaquinipar/adam-blog/_posts/2019-04-06-Basics-of-C.markdown

 }
 {% endhighlight %}

-## ¿How to input/output data?
+## ¿How does C input/output data?

-We use the standard input/output library
+We're able to do it thanks to the standard input/output library `<stdio.h>`.

 {% highlight c %}
 #include <stdio.h>